This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 All hands on deck!
 It’s time to unite and dig out of the hole.

-Bonus Tip: Get help.
+BONUS Tip: Get help.
 If you have to, ask for help.
+It’s a pain, I know.
 We hate stooping that low because we are supposed to be self-sufficient, right?
 Get that out of your head!
 I know it can be embarrassing, but sometimes, you just need help.

 Maybe you need help with the kids.
 Could it be you need help with getting all this budget stuff in check?
 You might need help buying groceries or keeping the lights on.
 Reach out to someone you trust.
 If you don’t let them know where you are, they won’t know how to help.